ewwbhav/AUTO-COMPOST/README.md

 # AUTO-COMPOST
-this is my project called AUTCOMPOST - smart composting bin , i was awarded with grant from SSIP cell of our uni Here is a professional `README.md` file for your GitHub repository.
-It documents your project, hardware, and the specific 3-phase development process we discussed.
+this is my project called AUTCOMPOST - smart composting bin , i was awarded with grant from SSIP cell of our uni

-You can copy and paste the raw code below directly into your repository.

 ---